 What about a water filter?

 The main purpose of a filter is to remove toxins out of the water you are looking to filter.
-Most tap water contains hundreds of toxins and chemicals that standard water filters are unable to remove (but you know this because you chose Clearly Filtered!).
+Most tap water contains hundreds of toxins and chemicals that standard water filters are unable to remove (but you know this because you chose Clearly Filtered water filters!).
 When a filter doesn't remove various contaminants, it turns your body into the filter.

 As you drink water, the water and various chemicals and toxins are absorbed into your body and into your blood stream where they eventually hit your kidneys (the body's filters).
 Putting too much stress on these vital organs can lead to them not performing at optimal levels, leaving many toxins in your blood to travel throughout your body and into your other organs.